 CONFLICT AND/OR RELATIONSHIP DECLARATION

-Any Proponent(s) that has a current, or may have had a previous relationship with he Foundation, must disclose all such relationship(s).
+Any Proponent(s) that has a current, or may have had a previous relationship with the Foundation, must disclose all such relationship(s).
 Please attach the specific details to this schedule.

-All conflicts must be fully disclosed and include the following detail:
+All conflicts must be fully disclosed and include the following details:

 Name of the person within your organization with the conflict